 Prince Rupert real estate guide & listings for sale

-In Prince Rupert, many dwellings are single detached homes, whereas the rest are mainly small apartment buildings, duplexes, and townhouses.
-About 40% of properties in this city were constructed between 1960 and 1980, while most of the remaining buildings were built pre-1960 and in the 1980s.
-This city offers mainly four or more bedroom and three bedroom homes.
-About 60% of the units in the city are occupied by homeowners while the remainder are rented.
+Single detached homes are the predominant housing type, representing many dwellings in Prince Rupert, and the remainder are mainly small apartment buildings, duplexes, and townhouses.
+Around 40% of properties in this city were built between 1960 and 1980, while the majority of the remaining buildings were constructed pre-1960 and in the 1980s.
+This city is primarily composed of four or more bedroom and three bedroom homes.
+About 60% of the population of this city own their home and 40% are renters.

 Parents and their schoolchildren will appreciate that wherever their home is located in Prince Rupert, primary schools are close by.
 On the other hand, parents may find it challenging for their children to get to high schools on foot.
 Families can choose between public and private primary schools.
 As far as food is concerned, a grocery store is ordinarily accessible within a reasonably short walk from most homes for sale in Prince Rupert.
 There are also a few opportunities for those who appreciate close by restaurants and cafes.